yaronyannay/dining-philosophers/README.md

 # dining-philosophers
-# an easy graphical implementation of the dinning philosophers problen in java
+# an easy graphical implementation of the dinning philosophers problem in java